tobeybill/TISATAFL/report/Report.md

 These cases were correlated with a firm performance variable that we created using determinants gathered from a literature search.
 For analysis, we split our dataset into three bins according to market size.
-Ultimately, our study found that large firms are negatively impacted by CEO and director overcompensation, medium and smaller firms are positively impacted by it, and smaller firms also have a negative average firm performance associated with underpayment of the CEO and both CEO and directors.
+Ultimately, our study found that large firms are negatively impacted by CEO and director overcompensation, medium and smaller firms are positively impacted by it, and smaller firms also have a negative average firm performance associated with underpayment of just the CEO and of both CEO and directors.

 Regarding potential sources of error, the datasets gathered from WRDS had missing fields which required either dropping of NaN values in the set or imputing missing variables in our regressions.
 Further analysis should be done with a larger data set that spans a larger range of years.
 Note: In this study we used companies listed on the S&P 500.